 There is increasing evidence that CBD may have therapeutic effects in a number of areas as well as a general acceptance that it displays low levels of adverse side-effects, making it a good candidate for continued research.

 Sleeping problems are the third most common reason for using CBD, according to a large-scale 2019 poll of users.

 Can CBD help with insomnia and sleep problems?

 Sleeping problems can have a number of different root causes.
 Anxiety and pain are two common reasons that people may struggle to fall asleep or to stay asleep, and there is good evidence that CBD can have a beneficial effect on both, which in turn may lead to improved sleep.

 A 2011 review of studies into the effect of cannabinoids including CBD on chronic pain found that they had significant success in reducing symptoms and were a safe alternative to existing medications.

-A 2015 review of studies looking at how CBD may treat anxiety concluded that the combined research “strongly supports CBD as a treatment for generalized anxiety disorder, panic disorder, social anxiety disorder, obsessive-compulsive disorder, and post-traumatic stress disorder”.
+A 2015 review, looking at how CBD may treat anxiety, concluded that the combined research “strongly supports CBD as a treatment for generalized anxiety disorder, panic disorder, social anxiety disorder, obsessive-compulsive disorder, and post-traumatic stress disorder”.

 Meanwhile, a retrospective study of 72 psychiatric patients looked at the effect CBD had on both anxiety and sleep disorders together.
 It found that almost 80% of subjects saw a reduction in anxiety during their first month of taking CBD while 67% reported improved sleep during the same period.